-- A publicly disclosed competitive method of sale as determined by the department. - Sale to a local unit of government for fair market value. - Jurisdictional transfer to another state agency.
+- A publicly disclosed competitive method of sale as determined by the department. - Sale to a local unit of government for fair market value. - Transferring jurisdiction of the property to the State Land Bank Authority. - Jurisdictional transfer to another state agency.
 If the property is conveyed through this method, the property could be conveyed with or without consideration and the conveyance would have to be made by an affidavit of jurisdictional transfer in recordable form rather than a quitclaim deed. - A trade of some or all of the property for other property of reasonably equal value.

-DTMB could also offer the property for sale for less than fair market value to the local units of government in which the property is located, subject to the following conditions:
+DTMB could also offer the property for sale for less than fair market value to a local unit of government in which the property is located, subject to the following conditions:

-- The purchaser must enter into a purchase agreement within 60 days after the date of offer and complete the conveyance within 180 days.
-DTMB could extend the period to complete the conveyance as needed. - The property must be used exclusively for public use for 30 years following the conveyance, and all members of the public must be subject to the same fees, terms, conditions, and waivers. - Within 30 years after the conveyance, the purchaser may offer the property for sale to the state, which may purchase the property at the original sale price. - If the purchaser retains the property for 30 years, the public use restrictions would automatically terminate. - The attorney general may bring action to quiet title if the purchaser or its successor disputes the state's exercise of its right of reentry and fails to promptly deliver possession of the property to the state. - The state is not liable for any improvements or unfulfilled contracts or licenses. - DTMB may require the purchaser to reimburse the state for demonstrably incurred costs to prepare the property for conveyance.
+- DTMB must give first opportunity to purchase the property to the first local unit of government to make an offer by registered mail after DTMB provides simultaneous electronic notice to each local unit of government of the property's availability. - The purchaser must enter into a purchase agreement within 60 days after the date of offer and complete the conveyance within 180 days.
+DTMB could extend the period to complete the conveyance as needed. - The property must be used exclusively for public use, and all members of the public must be subject to the same fees, terms, conditions, and waivers. - The local unit that purchases the property must first offer the property for sale to the state at the original sale price if the local government intends to convey the property. - The attorney general may bring action to quiet title if the purchaser or its successor disputes the state's exercise of its right of reentry and fails to promptly deliver possession of the property to the state. - The state is not liable for any improvements, unfulfilled contracts, licenses, or other liens if the state agrees to reacquire the property.